RaviTeja110820/aws/git/Readme.md

 git is a command line, GitHub is the web interface.
 GitHub is also a code hosting site, free for public repositories.
 Gitlab the open-source github, that enterprises can run on their own servers.
 # Version Control
-* A system that keeps records of your cahnges
+* A system that keeps records of your cahnges.
-* Allows for collaborative development
+* Allows for collaborative development.
-* Allows yu to know who made what changes and when
+* Allows yu to know who made what changes and when.
 * Allows you to revert any changes.

+Version Control:
+    * CVS - Centralized
+    * SVN - Centralized
+    * GIT - Distributed

+* **Fork** can create an entire copy of your Original Source

 # installation & configuration
 ```console